 Use the lowest dose required to control your menopausal symptoms.
 Changes in bone density may be related to the dosage of estrogen.
 Low dose estrogen maintains bone density and lowers your risk of breaking a bone.

 Some women turn to bone-building drugs to make sure they don’t lose mass or fall into osteoporosis.
 What is your opinion?

 The answer to this question is far from certain.
 Let me state at the beginning, there are no definitive answers.
 The evidence is thin in this area.
 In this “data-free” zone, expert opinion has driven the changes for managing patients on long-term bisphosphonate therapy with stopping their medicine for a year or two then resuming it, known as a drug holiday, or switching to another medicine, which is called sequential therapy.

 Long-term treatment with bisphosphonates is under evaluation by the FDA.
 The release of an updated assessment by the FDA is expected soon.

 I look forward to sharing more tips and facts on bone health on future Menopause Mondays.
 It’s time to bone up!

-Ellen: Thank you, Dr. Schneider, for this great information about bone health.
+Thank you, Dr. Schneider, for this great information about bone health.
 Though bones are the very structure of our bodies, we often forget how important they really are!
-Make sure you talk with your perimenopause and menopause specialist about the effects of estrogen loss on your bones.
+Make sure you talk to your perimenopause and menopause specialist about the effects of estrogen loss on your bones.
 Get your bone mineral density tested.
-Instead of allowing health problems to limit what we can do or viewing subjects like bone density as a huge downer, why don’t we use a little perspective and keep our possibilities limitless by taking care of ourselves and staying healthy!
+Instead of allowing health problems to limit us, why don’t we use a little perspective and keep our possibilities limitless by taking care of ourselves and staying healthy!